onefact/talks.onefact.org/slides.md

 2. Log in to both claude.ai and chatgpt.com and submit one message and ensure you can read the LLM output.
 3. Pack your laptop for tomorrow.
 4. Write down the exact time and where you intend complete this homework tonight or tomorrow morning (should take 5 minutes).

+Bonus: use an LLM of your choice to copy and paste the Mermaid-syntax code into https://mermaid.live/ and generate a diagram of incentives for a process where you experience maximum frustration or lack of agency (lived experience, personal, systemic, sector-based, acronyms or not, etc).
+Make sure all cash flows, sponsors, stakeholders are represented and revise the prompt until it captures your lived experience.
+Ask me or an LLM for help if blocked.

 ---